 A cardiologist will often focus his or her care on one type of patient.
 An adult cardiologist sees only adult patients.
 A pediatric cardiologist sees only infant, child, or teen patients.
 Pediatric cardiologists are certified by the American Board of Pediatrics.

 A cardiologist may get extra training in a special area of heart care.
 The American Board of Internal Medicine (ABIM) certifies doctors in the specialty of cardiovascular disease.
 This focuses on caring for patients with diseases of the heart and blood vessels.
-These include heart attack, valve disease, and some arrhythmias.
+These include heart attack, valve disease, high blood pressure, and some arrhythmias.

 Doctors who are certified in cardiovascular disease by ABIM can also be certified in a subspecialty.
 These include: